haskelladdict/sconcho/sconcho/doc/manual.rst

 Inserting and Deleting Columns and Rows in the Chart
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Deleting rows and columns is simple.
-Select the rows or columns you
+Deleting rows and columns is straightforward.
+First, select the rows
-would like to delete.
+or columns you would like to delete.
+Next, open up the
-Next, open up the **Row And Column Management Menu** by right mouse
+**Row And Column Management Menu** by right mouse clicking anywhere
-clicking outside the pattern area and then selecting
+outside the actual chart area and then selecting "delete selected rows"
-"delete selected rows" or "delete selected columns".
+or "delete selected columns".

+**NOTE:** Deleting of rows and columns is only possible
+if complete rows or columns have been selected.
+If the current
+selection is anything but either complete rows or columns,
+deleting is disabled and these options are grayed out.

-To add rows and columns mark a **single** row/column.
+To add rows or columns mark a **single** complete row/column.
 Next, open up the **Row And Column Management Menu** by
-right mouse clicking outside the pattern area and then selecting
+right mouse clicking outside the chart area and then selecting
-the desired proper add row/column selection.
+the desired add row or column selection.

-**NOTE:** For inserting/deleting columns and rows to work
-only complete rows or columns have to be selected.

 Saving and Opening Sconcho Projects